ReikoNakashima/Install_Tools_on_Mac/DeepVariant.md

-# How to install DeepVarirnat
+# How to install DeepVariant

 Basically, we download the Docker image and follow their instrunction (https://github.com/google/deepvariant/blob/r0.10/docs/deepvariant-quick-start.md) but need to translate the commands to MacOS.